Iran's top diplomat says talks with US 'complicated' by American strike on nuclear sites

 The U.S. stepped in on Sunday to hit Iran's three most important strikes with a wave of cruise missiles and bunker-buster bombs dropped by B-2 bombers, designed to penetrate deep into the ground to damage the heavily-fortified targets.
 Iran, in retaliation, fired missiles at a U.S. base in Qatar on Monday but caused no known casualties.

-Trump said the American attacks "completely and fully obliterated" Iran's nuclear program, though Iran's Supreme Leader Ayatollah Ali Khamenei on Thursday accused the U.S. president of exaggerating the damage, saying the strikes did not "achieve anything significant."
+Trump said the American attacks “completely and fully obliterated” Iran's nuclear program, though Khamenei on Thursday accused the U.S. president of exaggerating the damage, saying the strikes did not “achieve anything significant.”

 There has been speculation that Iran moved much of its highly-enriched uranium before the strikes, something that it told the U.N. nuclear watchdog, the International Atomic Energy Agency, that it planned to do.